-Is your website making a good First Impression
+Is your website making a Good First Impression?

 Have you ever heard someone say “Don’t judge a book by its cover.”?
 It means that you shouldn’t make a snap judgment based on what someone or something looks like.
-It is a great lesson to teach our children, however not very practical when it comes to business.
+It is a great lesson to teach our children, however, not very practical when it comes to business.
 Why?
-Because unfortunately people DO make snap decisions.
+Because unfortunately, people DO make snap decisions.
 They have to!
 There are 100’s of companies offering what you are selling.
-You have to make sure your website makes the best first impression with customers, otherwise they won’t take the time to learn about your product (even if it fits their solution).
+You have to make sure your website makes the best first impression with customers, otherwise, they won’t take the time to learn about your product (even if it fits their solution).

-Why first impression matter
+Why first impressions matter!

-an eye.
+Research shows that it takes 50 milliseconds for a person to form an opinion about your website.
+That is literally a blink of an eye.
 Not only does this opinion affect how and if they interact with you at that time, but the opinion will last for years.
-So if they stumble on your page, product or service again, they won’t give you a second chance to make a great first impression.
+So if they stumble on your page, product, or service again, they won’t give you a second chance to make a great first impression.

-How to make a great first impression
+How to make a great first impression!

 Colour has the power to subliminally convey values and stories.
 It is a form of non-verbal communication and is used every day.
-It is important to understand the meanings of the colours that you use in your website to ensure that it appeals to your target market.
+It is important to understand the meanings of the colours that you use on your website to ensure that it appeals to your target market.

-Users want to know what to do when visiting your site, colour is a great way to help them out.
+Users want to know what to do when visiting your site, so colour is a great way to help them out.
 A call-to-action button that pops will draw the users eye and direct them through your site.

 Keep It Simple Stupid (KISS)

 Your page needs to load quickly!
-People are time poor and most people will abandon your site if it takes more than 3 seconds to load.
+People are time-poor and most people will abandon your site if it takes more than 3 seconds to load.
 So every second counts!
 Use tools like Google’s PageSpeed to optimise your site.

-People also want to know that you know what you are talking about, so having a blog with useful information will pull their interest..
+People also want to know that you know what you are talking about, so having a blog with useful information will pull their interest.

 Have a look at your website and ask yourself, does this reflect who I am?
 Does it encourage me to buy the product?
 Do I give my customers the opportunity to commit and buy my product or service online?
-If the answer is no, then perhaps it is time to tweak your site.
+If the answer is NO, then perhaps it is time to tweak your site.